hnarayanan/mechnicsacademy-design-docs/design.rst

  Content         #.
 Hands on, application-relevant simulation demos to play with
  		 #.
 Animations and pictures of simulation results related to realistic application
 		 #.
 Popular science versions of computational science articles
  		 #.
-Documented---primarily video--user stories emphasising the importance of the
+Documented---primarily video---user stories emphasising the importance of the
 		    material, e.g.

  		    * Interviews with rock-star scientists